 The Den at Dining In with Mother India

-Intimate restaurant-deli delivering the traditional, home-style cooking of the Mother India group in a simpler, imaginative version.
+Intimate restaurant-deli focused on fish and traditional, home-style cooking of the Mother India group.

 - Capacity: 24